Australian Dog Names - 47 Unique Aussie Options

 Merry merry king of the bush is he!
 These giggling birds are native Australians.
 As a name, it’s fun and joyous.
 “Kookaburra” will suit a bubbly, energetic dog with a goofy streak!

 Matilda is probably better known nowadays as the British super-powered protagonist penned by Roald Dahl.
-But the original Aussie origin for the name is Waltzing Matilda.
+But the original Aussie origin for the name is the poem/song Waltzing Matilda.

 The myrtle tree comes from the Greek word “myrtos”, which means “sprig”.
 It has delicate, beautiful flowers.
 It represents love, luck and prosperity.
 What a wonderful namesake for your darling pooch!